 Cameo Park West homes range in size from 1380 square feet to 2620 square feet and sit on lots as small as 6000 SF to as big as 12,600 SF.
 Most lots are around 8000 SF and a typical house might be about 1800 SF with 3-4 bedrooms and 2 bathrooms.
 Most of the homes in this area are single story but a few are two stories.

 Most houses are “interior” to the neighborhood, but some are close to or face Pollard Road, others are next to the freeway (and with it, the high voltage power lines & towers and also the train tracks) or the school or the creek.
 Many would prefer a creekside setting or a school as a back neighbor, but not everyone shares that feeling.

 How expensive is Cameo Park West real estate?

-As of this writing, October 2016, in the current market homes have sold between about $1,400,000 and $1,500,000.
-Homes may still sell as low as $1.3 million if they’re smaller, but within the last year one sold as high as $1,715,000.
+As of this writing, late July 2018, in the current market homes have sold between about $1,500,000 and $2,000,000.
+Homes may still sell as low as $1.5 million or less if they’re small, have location issues and / or fixer uppers, but within the last year one sold as high as $1,805,000.
 Prices will be higher for the best locations in the neighborhood (away from Pollard Road, away from the freeway / train tracks / power lines).
 Some buyers prefer to be adjacent to Rolling Hills Middle School and some prefer not – but that could influence pricing too.
 The home’s size and condition, meaning how remodeled and well maintained it is, are major factors too.
 A terrible home next to the high voltage lines & free that’s also small will not fetch nearly so high a price as one which is fully remodeled and in a more interior location in the subdivision.

 What homes are for sale in Cameo Park West right now?